To unlock the potential

 Andy Oldham

-Mr Oldham is an exploration geophysicist with 35 years’ experience and is currently the non-executive Chair of Gehyra Energy Pty Ltd, a pure play Hydrogen and Helium explorer with exploration assets in Australia.
+Andy Oldham is a seasoned exploration geophysicist with over 35 years of experience in the oil, gas, and emerging hydrogen sectors.
+He is currently Non-Executive Chair of Gehyra Energy Pty Ltd, a pure-play hydrogen and helium explorer with assets across Australia.

 Strategically located over Archean-Proterozoic basement provinces